Amaranthusss/react-game-prototype/README.md

 ### Bug fixes:

 - 🐲 Moved canvas objects from the game store to React references
+- 🐲 The NavMesh is stored at the game store
+- 🐲 The position of each unit is updated at the units store

 ### New features:

-- 🐲 Target at the user interface
+- 🐲 The user interface shows the selected unit's stats
+- 🐲 Green ring around the selected unit
+- 🐲 Creep unit follows the player unit up to the attack range

 </details>